 The opportunity gap begins even before birth, with higher infant and maternal mortality and poorer health outcomes for people of color.
 Even when adjusting for income and employment, African Americans still face worse outcomes – leading researchers to conclude that the stress of racism itself negatively impacts health.
 When combined with economic and community instability, like lack of safe and affordable housing, low wages, lack of benefits, employment discrimination, and mass incarceration these disparities are magnified.

 As a state senator, I will work to reduce infant mortality and healthcare disparities by authoring legislation to ensure that every Wisconsinite has affordable healthcare, including comprehensive prenatal care and nutrition.
 Parents should have the right to a doctor or midwife of their choice, a birth support person like a doula, and nurse home visits that are proven to reduce infant mortality.
 We need at least 12 weeks of universal paid family and sick leave, so new parents can bond with their babies and those who become ill or have a sick or dying loved one don’t have to worry about losing their income.
+Every baby born should receive a $1000 baby bond from the state, to help close the racial wealth gap and address economic inequality from birth.
 These measures will improve the health and lives of Wisconsinites while spurring economic growth by making it easier for workers, entrepreneurs, and small businesses to compete and grow.

 In the legislature, I will work to restore Wisconsin’s public schools, reinstating funding to K12 and higher education and stopping the flow of public dollars to private, unaccountable voucher schools.
 We must fix the funding formula, which disadvantages both urban and rural school districts, so every child regardless of zip code or county can go to a great public school.
 Perhaps the best investment we can make as a state is to guarantee access to early childhood education and high-quality affordable childcare in every community.
 Expanding early childhood programs dramatically reduces the opportunity gap, and is one of the smartest, most just, and most economically savvy investments we can make.